ARM-software/AVH-GetStarted/basic/README.md

 On every change, the workflow is kicked off executing the following steps.

-- Create new EC2 instance\
-  A new EC2 instance of the VHT AMI is created on demand using the `aws` command line interface.
-Creating (and terminating) the instance on demand saves costs as AWS charges per use.
-The instance is not accessed directly so it doesn't need a public IP address.
-- Execute build and test inside the EC2 instance\
+- Execute build and test inside an EC2 instance\
-  The custom `Arm-Software/VHT-AMI` action is used to
+  The [AVH Client for Python](https://github.com/ARM-software/avhclient) is used to
+  - create new EC2 instance
   - upload the workspace to the EC2 instance using a S3 storage bucket;
   - run the command line build;
   - execute the test image using the VHT model
   - download the output into the workspace.
+  - terminate the EC2 instance
 - Extract and post-process test output, including
   - conversion of the log file into XUnit format.
-- Terminate the EC2 instance
 - Archive build/test output\
   The image, log file and XUnit report are attached as a build artifact for later analysis.